 The integrated planning and reporting framework recognises that councils don't exist in isolation, but are part of a larger natural, social, economic and political environment that influences and shapes their future direction.
-Nor do council plans exist in isolation: land use and infrastructure planning has social, environmental and economic outcomes, and vice-versa.
+Nor do council plans exist in isolation: land use, water supply and sewerage services, and infrastructure planning have social, environmental and economic outcomes, and vice-versa.